Also covering Signature adaptors and Scriptless scripts

 schemes such as MuSig to allow the published

 signature to look like a single-party signature, enhancing

 privacy and efficiency.
 This is also possible in ECDSA but it

-algorithms.
+require additional security assumptions.
 Instead, an alternative scheme for adaptor

 signatures exists for Bitcoin that uses 2-of-2

 this is less efficient and possibly less private—but arguably